Modal Analysis of Aircraft Propeller Using Crystal Instruments EDM

 The airplane propeller is modeled with 3 x 8 nodes on the top surface of each blade and has 48 measurement points in total.
 The inclined angle of each node was measured by the inclinometer and its local coordinates were entered into the system.
-(See figure below.)
-Each node has its own local coordinate and measurements taken based on its local axis.
-Twelve nodes were distributed with equal space on a central cylinder (six on each face).
-The central cylinder is assumed to have a rigid body and will not be measured in this test.
+(See figure below) Each node has its own local coordinate and measurements were taken based on its local axis.
+12 nodes were modeled on central cylinder with equal space (6 on each face).
+Central cylinder is assumed as rigid body and won’t be measured in this test.
 The airplane propeller is suspended from an elastic band which ensures a free-free boundary condition.
-The hammer impact test with a roving response method is used in this experiment.
-The No. 50 node shown in the figure is the excitation point.
-The accelerometer roves from node No.13 to No.60 to measure the +z (local) acceleration during the experiment.
+The hammer impact test with roving response method is used in this experiment.
+No. 50 node shown in the figure is the excitation point.
+And the accelerometer roves from node No.13 to No.60 to measure the +z (local) acceleration during the experiment.

 Frequency Response Measurement

-The frequency range of this test is set to 1.0 kHz, with a block size of 4096.
-With this setup, the response signal from the accelerometer decays to zero within the current block size, thus no window is needed.
-At each test point, the EDM Modal software records measurement data from a linear mean of 4 acceptable impact data.
-An increased number of frames could be selected to further attenuate the signal noise at the cost of increased testing time.
+Frequency range of this test is set to 1.0 kHz, with a block size of 4096.
+With this setup, the response signal from accelerometer decays to zero within current block size, thus no window is needed.
+At each test point, EDM Modal records measurement data from the linear mean of 4 acceptable impact data.
+More number of frames could be selected to further attenuate the signal noise, at the cost of increased testing time.

 Modal Analysis Result

 With the help of a Mode Indicator Function (MIF), the natural frequencies can be labeled.
 By eliminating rigid body modes at extremely low frequencies and insignificant modes at high frequencies, four significant peaks were found between 100 and 600 Hz.